Get Tokenomics

 • Infrastructure networks — L1/L2 blockchains, oracles, decentralized storage, compute.
 A token is necessary for consensus and resource payment

-• DeFi protocols — DEXs, lending platforms, derivatives.
-A governance token lets users manage parameters affecting their funds
+• DeFi protocols — DEXs, lending platforms, derivatives often benefit from a governance token that lets users manage parameters affecting their funds.
+Uniswap ran ~2 years tokenless and still captured the DEX market — the token added governance, not the product itself

 • Coordination mechanisms — DePIN networks, prediction markets, decentralized marketplaces.
 A token incentivizes distributed participants